How To Flare Fuel Line For Rubber Hose [Ultimate Steps To Do]

 When flaring a fuel line for a rubber hose, it is important to use a deburring tool.
 This will help to remove any rough or sharp edges from the end of the fuel line, which can cause damage to the rubber hose or prevent it from fitting properly.

-To use a deburring tool, insert it into the end of the fuel line and twist it back and forth several times.
+To use a deburring tool, insert it into the end of the fuel pump line and twist it back and forth several times.
 This will smooth out any rough edges and create a clean surface for the rubber hose to attach to.

 Put medium pressure on the deburring tool and spin it repeatedly on the tip of the rubber line.
 Keep the rotation back and forth.
 After that, finish up the line with a file and make it face downwards.
 It is necessary to remove any filings through this process.